apigee-127/swagger-tools/README.md

 contents
 * `validate`: This is a function used to validate your Swagger document(s) based on the schema(s) for that specifications schemas and semantically
+* `composeModel`: This takes a Swagger document and generates a JSON Schema representation of the model completely composed

 Here is an example showing how to use both versions of the `validate` function *(For more details, the sources are documented)*: